 Do You Need A Vitamin D Test?

 When I give seminars, I often ask what supplements people take.
 For most, vitamin D is on the list.
-Many admit to taking the vitamin for many reasons (although testosterone is never on that list).
-But, when I ask the follow-up question “have you had a vitamin D test?”
+Many admit to taking the vitamin for many reasons.
+But, when I ask the follow-up question, “Have you had a vitamin D test?”
 Most say no.

 I also can't tell by looking at someone who is deficient.
 Even the people you'd think were fine might not be.
 As proof of this, I remember attending a conference once where the speaker – who was training for a triathlon – admitted to being deficient in vitamin D. This person was a young white guy who was spending much of his time outside swimming, running and biking – and yet he was still low!